lukasljungberg/C/README.md

 ## How to install:

 ### Create the venv:
-1. cd C && python -m venv venv
+1. cd C && python -m venv venv && source venv/bin/activate
 2. pip install pybind11

 #### Make sure to change the pybind11 include path to your path in setup.py